 The following offers are available, among others, for students urgently seeking part-time work:

 The German Federal Ministry of Education and Research (BMBF) is offering temporary assistance for students in urgent need of support due to the pandemic.
-The temporary aid has been extended.
-Students can also apply for a grant from the Studierendenwerke for September.
+Every month a grant can be ordered online.
+This applies until the end of the winter semester.

 Yes, the machines can be used for renewals as usual.